 By: Brittany Racca

-Experience over 300 years of Iberia Parish history with the New Iberia Historic District Pass!
+Experience over 300 years of Iberia Parish history and save 20% off admission with the New Iberia Historic District Pass!

 Engage your senses on a visit to Conrad Rice Mill, the oldest operating rice mill in the county.
 Hear the sounds of the machines as the rice is processed, feel the bran removed in processing, and taste one of the mill's many products at the Konriko Company Store.